-While Saturdays have always been our family’s choice day to venture around and get stuff done (as well as enjoy activities such as walking, sledding, biking, and participating in any of the events around the area), Sundays are the time for Lincoln and I to cuddle, and catch up on some of our favourite Netflix series!
-What’s amazing is that rather than delving into cable TV and winding up watching the same shows on repeat, we can peruse the kids section (which Lincoln now knows as his Netflix account), and pick something to watch.
+While Saturdays have always been our family’s choice day to venture around and get stuff done (as well as enjoy activities such as walking, sledding, biking, and participating in any of the events around the area), Sundays are the time for Lincoln and I to cuddle, and catch up on some of our favorite Netflix series!
+We love finding time to watch our favorite shows and try to watch online for free when we can but sometimes, Netflix is the only place to find our most favorite show.
+What’s amazing is that we can peruse the kids section (which Lincoln now knows as his Netflix account), and pick something to watch.

 As you can probably already tell, we are both lovers of watching TV; cable and Netflix in particular.
-Don’t get me wrong, sometimes we do love watching reruns of shows on cable, but there is nothing better than finding another program to delve into and this usually comes on this streaming platform.
-I doubt it will be long until Netflix becomes just as popular as cable, as according to some statistics, Netflix made $20.16 billion in worldwide revenue in 2019.
+I must admit, we have one of the more costly plans so that we get endless channels, but we wouldn’t change a thing!
+If you need more channels, click here to learn more about some of the best plans for cable TV.
+Don’t get me wrong, sometimes we love watching reruns of shows on cable, but there is nothing better than finding another program to delve into and this usually comes on Netflix.
+I doubt it will be long until this streaming platform becomes just as popular as cable, as according to some statistics, Netflix made $20.16 billion in worldwide revenue in 2019.
 For more cable tv statistics click here.
 This is a great achievement, especially as it’s competing with other well-loved sites and platforms.
 So, after we decide that Netflix is the place for our screen time, the next step is actually finding something to watch.

 We make popcorn.
 As many of us have food apps on our phones, we also look into finding food delivery near me, so we can order fast food for the family to enjoy.
 Grab a blanket and add more snacks as needed.
 Sometimes it takes us a few weeks to finish a series, which is such a great value!
 Netflix has come out with an impressive range of shows that allow parents to get immersed in the stories with their kids.
 These shows have plots that you’ll actually want to follow.
 If you watch them together, every time your little one wants to discuss something from an episode, you’ll be on the same page!